So How Does the Unpublished Market Actually Work?

 The story goes on, but the same principles apply in each case.

 At the Barrett Group, we’ve been helping executives clarify their career objectives and then discover the role of their choice for more than three decades.
 We are good at it.
-Ten executive clients found jobs last week, for example.
-Fifty landed positions between August and September.
+At the time of this writing, ten executive clients found jobs last week, for example.
+Fifty landed positions between August and September (at the time of this writing).
 See our Front Line Reports for the evidence each week.

 Or just think about the last time you needed to solve a challenge.
 What did you do?
 You probably asked people you know how they would solve it or if they know anyone they could recommend who might have advice.
 That is exactly what happens with hiring executives in the unpublished market: they ask people they know and/or seek referrals to people who might.